cw61-source/final-project/README.txt

-# 📝 Task Manager API
+# Task Manager API

-A simple task management REST API built with FastAPI for my backend course final project.
-It stores tasks in a plain text file using JSON Lines format, includes a small frontend UI, and can be deployed for free on Render.
+Final project for the backend course.
+Its a simple REST API built with FastAPI that lets you manage tasks.
+Nothing fancy, tasks get saved to a plain text file so they dont disappear when you restart the server.

-## What it does
+# What it does

-- Create, read, update and delete tasks (CRUD)
+-create, read, update and delete tasks (CRUD)
-- Filter tasks by completion status
+-Filter tasks by completion status
-- See stats like total tasks and completion percentage
-- Data stays saved even after restarting the server (stored in `tasks.txt`)
-- Comes with a simple browser frontend
+-See stats like total tasks and completion percentage -Data stays saved even after restarting the server (stored in `tasks.txt`) -Comes with a simple browser frontend

-## Project structure
+# Project structure

 fastapi-tasks/
 ├── main.py          # all the API endpoints